+When I encounter loud singing at the gym, or anywhere else, I don’t like it.
 I make no bones about it.
 The gym is my sanctuary.
 I love going to the gym.
 It’s great for me physically and it clears my mind from the day’s events.
 When I encounter rudeness at the gym I’m not one to tolerate it.
 Today I met the enemy and faced it down.

 It goes on for about thirty seconds and I lean over and politely express my desire that the singing stop.
 I get a dismissive wave, the singing stops for thirty seconds, but then begins again.
 I lean over and forcefully say that the singing is intruding on my space and it must stop.
 It stops but I am the recipient of an angry face.
 Tough.

-I have no doubt it started up again as soon as I headed off to the weight room and I feel for the poor person who took my spot.
+I have no doubt the intrusive singing started up again as soon as I headed off to the weight room and I feel for the poor person who took my spot.
 I feel for everyone who has to deal with such rudeness but don’t expect me to put up with it.
 I’m too old to allow that sort of thing to ruin my time at the oasis of my life.

 Why am I telling you this story?
 Because I hope you’ll do the same when you encounter such behavior.
 If we all firmly but politely insist on better behavior from our fellow humans it’s much more likely that we’ll get it.
 If enough people tell the singer to stop singing eventually the message will penetrate the skull and the world will be better for it.